 Coastal/non-coastal ZIP codes were identified using a database of coastal shoreline counties from the National Oceanic and Atmospheric Administration (NOAA) (http://coastalsocioeconomics.noaa.gov/coast_defined.html).
 Counties were matched to ZIP codes based on a database of ZIP codes from the U.S. Census Bureau.
 Urban and rural ZIP codes were defined using a database of ZIP codes from the U.S. Census Bureau.

 There is not a sufficient number of transitionally housed or homeless Veterans to sample by strata, or to be included in the sample through random selection.
-Therefore, they will be excluded from the sampling process for the nested sample design and will be sampled separately.
+Therefore, they will be excluded from the sampling process for the stratified sample design and will be sampled separately.

 The sample size needed to obtain the target level of responses is dependent on estimated response rates.
 A wide range of reported response rates can be found based on the study population, survey mode, and use of financial incentives.
 One study of Veterans contacted by mail and phone reported response rates of 45% and 69% respectively (Duncan et al. 2005), while another mixed-mode survey of Veterans, very similar to our proposed use of mail, web, and phone components, reported an overall response rate of 34.3% (Eber et al. 2013).
 Another study conducted with initial monetary incentives found that $2, the amount we propose to provide initially, yielded a response rate of 47.7% (Griffin et al. 2011).
 Ultimately no published study directly mirrors ours and we will need to estimate response rates.
 Additionally, our response rates will be based not only on the willingness of the respondent, but also by the quality of the contact information.